dta613/django-test/README.md

-This is a test environment for Django.
+# Pre-production environment for testing deployment

-# django-test
+#This is a test environment for Django.